Segunda enseñanza

-Segunda enseñanza is a Spanish television series directed and produced by Pedro Masó and written and starred by Ana Diosdado that aired in 1986 on TVE1.
+Segunda enseñanza is a Spanish television series directed and produced by Pedro Masó and written by and starring Ana Diosdado that aired in 1986 on TVE1.

 Plot

-The fiction follows Pilar, a history teacher and single mother who moves to Oviedo, together with her daughter Elvira, set to work in an "innovative" high school located in the city.
+The series follows Pilar, a history teacher and single mother who moves to Oviedo, together with her daughter, Elvira, to work in an "innovative" high school located in the city.

 Production and release

 The series, written by Ana Diosdado, was directed and produced by Pedro Masó.

 Shooting primarily took place in Asturias, including Oviedo, Gijón and Luarca.

 The series consisted of 13 episodes.
 The broadcasting run on TVE1 lasted from 23 January 1986 to 17 April 1986.